 This deposit becomes part of the security deposit, or advance rental payment after the entire lease agreement is signed.

-The landlord will keep a security deposit which is usually one month of the property’s rental and will be refunded at the end of the duration of the contract.
+The security deposit is usually one month of the rental price and will be refunded to the tenant at the end of the contract.

-The security deposit is to protect the landlord against any damage caused by a renter.
-In case there is any damage to a property, the landlord has the right to deduct the cost of repairs from the security deposit when the tenant moves out.
+The security deposit is to protect landlords against any damage to the property caused by the tenant.
+In case such events take place, the landlord has the right to deduct the cost of repairs from the security deposit when the tenant moves out.

-The security deposit also helps the landlord to pay for utility bills from tenants who move out without notice before the end of the duration of the contract.
+The security deposit also helps the landlords to pay utility bills for tenants who move out without notice before the end of the contract.

 If you ask for a red invoice to give it to your company, you will need to pay 10% more for the rental price for VAT